kairascode/TVET_AI/README.md

 **TVET_AI**

-This is developed as an AI Assistant for TVET in Kenya.
+This is developed as an AI Assistant for TVET in Kenya and has adhered to the Data Protection Act, 2019.
 It's a one stop customer care that answers to FAQs by the General Kenyan Public.
 It's premised on **Llama 3(by Meta), LangChain connector, ChromaDb and Streamlit for FrontEnd**